-Once you complete this certificate program, you will be eligible to take the CPC exam from the American Academy of Professional Coders.
-This test is the gold standard for medical coding, which means that once you pass, you will be a desirable candidate for the most well-paid billing and coding jobs.
+Once you complete this certificate program, you will be eligible to take the CPC exam from the American Academy of Professional Coders (AAPC).
+This test is the gold standard for medical coding, which means that once you are certified by the AAPC, you will be a desirable candidate for the most well-paid billing and coding jobs.

 Employment opportunities in SC include positions in any medical facility, including hospitals and doctors’ offices.

 We understand that most students are interested in completing their education quickly so that they can get into the workforce.
 Our streamlined programs offer speed without sacrificing quality.
 Here's why MTC is a great choice for most students: